 What Is Elder Law?
 Legal Strategies for Families

 What's often referred to as elder law is really the intersection of several areas of the law.
-Elder law attorneys handle the many needs of their clients in preparation for the handling of their finances and property as well as planning for legal and medical decisions as they age.
+Elder law attorneys handle the many needs of their clients in preparation for dealing with their finances and property as well as planning for legal and medical decisions as they age.

 Estate Planning Services